heliomass/iOS-Springboard-Spacer/README.md

 ## Which Devices Does It Support?
-The script is generic enough to support several screen sizes, but currently only supports the iPhone 5, 5S, 6 and the iPod Touch 5G (iOS 7 and later) or the iPhone 4, 4S and the iPod Touch 4G (iOS 6 and earlier).
+The script is generic enough to support several screen sizes, but currently only supports the iPhone 5, 5S, 6 and the iPod Touch 5G (iOS 7 and later) and the iPhone 4, 4S and the iPod Touch 4G (iOS 6 and earlier).
 I would be happy to add support for other screen sizes if the demand is there, just drop me a message here on GitHub.

 ## How Does It Work?